webrcade/webrcade-app-colem/README.md

 ---

-The license presented above is limited to the Nintendo Entertainment System application for [webЯcade](https://www.webrcade.com).
-The underlying [em-fceux](https://bitbucket.org/tsone/em-fceux/src/master/) and [FCEUX](https://github.com/TASVideos/fceux/) projects retain their own specific licensing.
+The license presented above is limited to the ColecoVision application for [webЯcade](https://www.webrcade.com).
+The underlying [ColEm](https://fms.komkon.org/ColEm/) project retains its own specific licensing.